Nuclear & Plasma Physics Theme Area

 - Transferable skills courses such as an Entrepreneurship course

 Where the number of courses taken exceeds the minimum requirement, students and their supervisors should agree on which courses should contribute towards the overall assessment.
 There are several Doctoral Training Centres that are part of NPP.
 PhDs in these Centres are usually four years in duration, where the whole of the first year is dedicated to formal courses and mini-projects.
-In these cases the student will normally decide on their PhD topic at the end of the first year.
-Students should contact the Doctoral Training Centre administrators to establish the course requirements.
+Students will normally decide on their PhD topic at the end of the first year.